thefalc/instabread-codelab-sample/README.md

 npm run dev
 ```

-1. Navigate to **http://localhost:3000** in your browser.
+2. Navigate to **http://localhost:3000** in your browser.
-1. Click the **Sign Up** button.
+3. Click the **Sign Up** button.
-1. Complete all fields in the form.
-There’s currently no client-side form validation, so make sure you fill in everything.
+4. Complete all fields in the form.
+There's currently no client-side form validation, so make sure you fill in everything.
-1. Click **Create Account**.
+5. Click **Create Account**.
 A screen displays explaining how Instabread works.

 > **Note:**
 > If you don't see the screen below, there is a possible error in the client-side code that creates the account.
 Return to the [Saving the tokenized data](#saving-the-tokenized-data) section and verify the code for the sign up page.